 Summary of Holocene eruption dates and Volcanic Explosivity Indices (VEI).

 |1812 Sep 5 ± 4 days||Unknown||Confirmed||1||Historical Observations|

-The conical Etorofu-Atsonupuri (also simply Atsonupuri) stratovolcano forms a prominent peninsula joined to the SW side of Iturup (Etorofu) Island by a low isthmus only 30 m high.
-A somma volcano whose caldera rim is exposed only at about 900 m elevation on the SE side was constructed during the late Pleistocene or early Holocene, forming an island up to about 1.5 km high that was later connected to the main island by erosional material.
-A fault with large displacement offsets the NW side of the somma.
-The 2-km-wide caldera was subsequently largely overtopped by a central cone that forms the present 1206-m-high summit.
-Strombolian eruptions have dominated the history of this basaltic volcano; few lava flows are exposed.
-Only two historical eruptions are known, during 1812 and 1932.
+|Atsonupuri stratovolcano forms a peninsula jutting into the Sea of Okhotsk.
+Seen here from the NE, it is joined to the southern end of Iturup Island by a low isthmus only 30 m high.
+A late-Pleistocene or early Holocene stratovolcano formed an island that was later connected to Iturup.
+A 2-km-wide caldera was overtopped by a central cone that forms the present 1206-m-high summit.
+Strombolian eruptions have dominated the history of this basaltic volcano.